 Why Is Car Transponder Key Replacement So Expensive?

-This is probably the second most common question that locksmiths get about remote key replacement.
+This is probably the second most common question that locksmiths get about transponder key replacement.
 Getting a key with a microchip copied costs significantly more than traditional rekeying.
 Additionally, car dealerships usually charge much more than car owners expect for a new transponder key.

 Microchips, located in the head of keys, are expensive for anyone to purchase, including dealerships and locksmiths.
 Plus, programming the key takes special equipment and skills.
-The tradition key part of the vehicle device can be copied quite easily and inexpensively.
+The traditional key part of the vehicle device can be copied quite easily and inexpensively.
 Without the microchip, you may be able to open the doors or roll down the windows.
 The engine of the car, however, won’t start when you turn the key in the ignition.